Follow the Evidence Wherever It Leads

 As a practicing 21st century Christian, I unabashedly believe in these so-called “absurd” teachings.
 So does Professor Karin Öberg.
 And so do countless other scientists, mathematicians, and other rational human beings who are not afraid of openly sharing their faith.

-Evan O’Dorney, two-time gold and silver medalist at the International Mathematical Olympiad, Intel Science Talent Search winner, and Harvard AB and Princeton PhD in math:
+Evan O’Dorney: two-time gold medalist and two-time silver medalist at International Mathematical Olympiad, three-time Putnam Fellow, Intel Science Talent Search grand prize winner, Churchill Scholar.
+Harvard AB and Princeton PhD in Math.